Hablando del rey de Roma – Misunderstood Expression of the Week

 Do you know how to say this in any other language?
 Let us know by leaving a comment below!

 ¡Hola!
 My name is Julia and I am from Barcelona.
-I love learning new languages and have lived in 3 different countries so far.
-I believe that the best way of learning a language is interacting with people who speak it and being curious about different cultures and ways of thinking.
-My favourite hobbies are reading and writing.
-When I was 8 years old, I wrote stories about princesses and dragons for my classmates - today, I write articles for the Vamos blog!
-I hope you enjoy reading my posts... and don't forget to leave a comment to let me know what you think!
+I love learning new languages and have lived in 3 different countries.
+I believe that the best way of learning a language is being curious and practising as much as possible: speaking, reading, writing...
+In fact, reading and writing are my favourite hobbies, which is perfect because, when I'm not studying, I'm responsible for writing the articles for the Vamos blog and publishing content on our Facebook.
+I hope you enjoy reading my posts... and please don't forget to leave a comment to let me know what you think!

 Keep on learning Spanish